 A number of genetic changes within NSCLC tumors have been associated with improved response to various therapies, and best practice guidelines recommend molecular testing of advanced stage lung tumors, especially NSCLC adenocarcinomas, in order to help guide therapeutic decision-making.
 Epidermal growth factor receptor (EGFR) P/LP variant status has been shown to be significantly associated with tumor response to EGFR tyrosine kinase inhibitors (Lynch et al. 2004; Mok et al. 2009).
-This has led to the routine assessment of the presence of EGFR P/LP variants in advanced non-small cell lung cancers (NSCLC), particularly adenocarcinomas (Keedy et al. 2011; Li et al. 2019).
+This has led to the routine assessment of the presence of EGFR P/LP variants in advanced non-small cell lung cancers (NSCLC), particularly adenocarcinomas (Li et al. 2019).
+More recently, testing for EGFR pathogenic variants has also been shown to have clinical utility in the non-metastatic setting, specifically stages IB-IIIA (Wu et al. 2020).
+It is important to note that not all EGFR pathogenic variants have the same effect.
+For example, the p.T790M EGFR pathogenic variant is associated with relapse or resistance to TKI therapy.
+With the use of newer next generation sequencing assays, additional EGFR pathogenic variants are increasingly being identified in these patients, but there is limited data about the clinical implications of other types of EGFR pathogenic variants (Li et al. 2019).

 Beyond EGFR, a number of additional genes may provide information about ideal treatment strategy or prognosis for patients with NSCLC.
-KRAS mutations have been associated with primary EGFR TKI resistance as well as poor survival.
-Anaplastic lymphoma kinase (ALK) and ROS1 gene rearrangements have been identified in a subset of patients with NSCLC and represent a unique subset of patients for whom ALK or ROS1 inhibitors may be a very effective treatment strategy.
+KRAS P/LP variants have been associated with primary EGFR TKI resistance as well as poor survival.
+Anaplastic lymphoma kinase (ALK) and ROS1 gene rearrangements have been identified in a subset of patients with NSCLC and are useful to identify patients for whom ALK or ROS1 inhibitors may be a very effective treatment strategy.

 A number of other genetic alterations have been identified in individuals with NSCLC for which targeted therapies have already been developed for other tumor types, including: BRAF V600 P/LP variants, HER2 (ERBB2) P/LP variants, RET gene rearrangements, and MET amplification (Gregg et al. 2019).
-Multi-gene panel testing that includes these additional genes should be considered to identify patients who may be eligible for clinical trials or off-label treatments (Lindeman et al. 2018).
+Multi-gene panel testing that includes these additional genes should be considered to identify patients who may be benefit from targeted treatment (Lindeman et al. 2018).